+210 The Social Psychology of Persons (3)

+218 Biopsychology (3)

+224 Psychopathology (3)

+230 Research Methods (3)

+260 Ethics (1)

+281- 283 Service-Learning (1-3) Fall, Spring, Summer See page 37, Service-Learning

+318 Psychology of Aging (3)

+341- 348 Special Topics (1-3)

+362 Cognitive Psychology (4)

+364 Learning: Theory and Application (4)

+366 Senior Research Project (4)

 This highly interactive course develops students' collaborative, cognitive, and communication skills as they design, conduct, and present psychological research as a service to campus or community groups.
 Students also consider tensions that face Christian psychologists as they conduct research and enter the profession of psychology.
-Weekly labs involve opportunities to practice new learning in a just-in-time approach that prepares students for the next step in their own research.
+Weekly labs involve opportunities to practice new learning in a just-in-time

+approach that prepares students for the next step in their own research.
 Satisfies Core Program writing-intensive requirement.
 Prerequisite: Psychology 230.

-Helping Skills (3) ......
-370

-Class focus is on developing the foundational interpersonal and helping skills required for psychology students interested in human service practice.
+370 Helping Skills (3) Spring Class focus is on developing the foundational interpersonal and helping skills required for psychology students interested in human service practice.
 Topics include active listening, attending, problem-solving, challenging, brainstorming, and group counseling skills.
 The course is organized around an experiential learning model and students are given feedback on their helping skills.
 Prerequisites: Psychology 224; junior or senior psychology major or minor.

-The field experience is designed to provide a sample of the type of activities in which psychologists and other human service professionals are 372 engaged; it is not intended to develop competence to the level of a beginning practitioner.
+371-372 The field experience is designed to provide a sample of the type of activities in which psychologists and other human service professionals are engaged; it is not intended to develop competence to the level of a beginning practitioner.
 Requirements include the completion of eight hours on site per week plus one hour of consultation with psychology department supervisor.
 Deadline for application for the spring semester is November 1; deadline for the fall (and summer) semester is April 1.
 Prerequisites: Psychology 224; junior or senior standing; approval of department.
-Psychology 370 strongly recommended

-This introductory course in counseling theory emphasizes the dynamics of the counseling process and characteristics of the counseling relationship in the light of biblical directives concerning human nature, purpose, responsibility, and conduct.
+Psychology 370 strongly recommended 374 This introductory course in counseling theory emphasizes the dynamics of the counseling process and characteristics of the counseling relationship in the light of biblical directives concerning human nature, purpose, responsibility, and conduct.
 Prerequisites: Psychology 224; junior or senior standing.

-376 Personality Theories (3).....Fall Odd

-A comparative analysis of the major theoretical perspectives on personality in the field of psychology, including psychoanalytic, trait, learning, cognitive, humanistic, and existential views.
+376 A comparative analysis of the major theoretical perspectives on personality in the field of psychology, including psychoanalytic, trait, learning, cognitive, humanistic, and existential views.
 Significant topic areas include disorders of personality, the principles and methods used to assess personality, and a reformed anthropological model of personality.
 Prerequisite: Psychology 201 or 204 or 210; junior or senior standing.

-Course covers basic psychometric theories, principles of test construction, and a survey of common personality, achievement, and intelligence tests.
+378 Psychometrics (2) Fall Odd Course covers basic psychometric theories, principles of test construction, and a survey of common personality, achievement, and intelligence tests.
 Not open to non-majors.
 Prerequisite: Psychology 224.

-382 Health Psychology (3).....Spring

-Survey course examines the contributions of psychology to the understanding, prevention, and treatment of a variety of health concerns.
+Health Psychology (3) Spring 382 Survey course examines the contributions of psychology to the understanding, prevention, and treatment of a variety of health concerns.
 Topics include stress, pain management, cancer, eating disorders, exercise, and health promotion.
 Prerequisites: Psychology 218 or 224; junior or senior standing; or permission of instructor.

-- 384 A brief study of the historical development of psychological theories from the ancient world to the present, with extended treatment given to major contemporary movements or perspectives in psychology (such as psychoanalysis, behaviorism, and humanism) and to recent attempts by Christians to "integrate" theology and psychology.
+History of Psychology and Worldview (3) Fall 384 A brief study of the historical development of psychological theories from the ancient world to the present, with extended treatment given to major contemporary movements or perspectives in psychology (such as psychoanalysis, behaviorism, and humanism) and to recent at tempts by Christians to "integrate" theology and psychology.
 Prerequisites: CORE 200; Psychology 201; senior standing.

-- 391-

-- 393 See page 36, Individual Studies
+391-Individual Studies (1-3) Fall, Spring, Summer 393 See page 36, Individual Studies